Klu raises $1.7M to empower AI Teams

 What is Time Complexity in Algorithm Analysis?

-Time complexity is a concept in the analysis of algorithms that describes the amount of time an algorithm takes to run as a function of the size of the input to the program.
-It is usually expressed in Big O notation, which describes the upper bound of the time complexity in the worst-case scenario.
+Time Complexity refers to the computational complexity that describes the amount of time an algorithm takes to run.
+It is a function that relates the size of an algorithm's input to the number of steps it takes to complete.
+The time complexity of an algorithm is often expressed using Big O notation, which describes the upper bound of the time complexity in the worst-case scenario.
+The goal of optimizing time complexity is to reduce the running time of an algorithm, especially as the size of the input increases.

 What is Space Complexity in Algorithm Analysis?